Codecademy/docs/content/python/concepts/math-module/terms/math-asinh/math-asinh.md

 ---
 Title: 'math.asinh()'
-Description: 'Prints the inverse hyperbolic sine of a given number.'
+Description: 'Returns the inverse hyperbolic sine of a given number.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'
 Tags:
   - 'Math'
   - 'Methods'
+  - 'Numbers'
   - 'Values'
-  - 'Numbers'
 CatalogContent:
   - 'learn-python-3'
   - 'paths/computer-science'
 ---

-In Python, the **`math.asinh()`** method prints the inverse hyperbolic sine of a given number.
-If the input is not a number, the method returns a `TypeError`.
+In Python, the **`math.asinh()`** method returns the inverse hyperbolic sine of a given number.
+If the input is not a number, it raises a `TypeError`.

 ## Syntax